 If you're a manager with limited resources, it's challenging to make the improvements you know will ultimately benefit your organization.
-In order to get the most bang for your buck, one option to determine customer wants and needs is using a key driver analysis.
+To get the most bang for your buck, one option to determine customer wants and needs is using a key driver analysis.

-Acme Rocket Company (ARC) operates 12 call centers and upper management has to set benchmarks for each center for the number of calls per agent per hour as well the number of cases resolved on the first call.
-You know that those are conflicting goals.
-The harder you push your agents to increase their calls per hour, the fewer calls they will resolve on the first attempt.
-While it's challenging to show your boss that these aren't the right goals, it's even harder for you to learn what the best metrics really are.
+Take, for example, Acme Rocket Company (ARC).
+ARC operates 12 call centers, and upper management has to set benchmarks for each center for the number of calls per agent per hour as well the number of cases resolved on the first call.
+Those are clearly conflicting goals.
+The harder agents are pushed to increase their calls per hour, the fewer calls they will resolve on the first attempt.
+While it's challenging for the boss to understand these aren't the right goals, it's even harder to learn what the best metrics really are.

 Charting Agent Performance